plewis/plewis.github.io/phylogenetics/hw-condvar.md

 First, make sure you are getting the correct site likelihoods _without_ conditioning on variability.

-Second, if you are getting the right site likelihoods when not conditioning on variability but not matching when you do condition on variability, be sure you are correctly calculating the probability of the site being variable.
+Second, if you are getting the correct site likelihoods when **not** conditioning on variability but not matching when you **do** condition on variability, be sure you are correctly calculating the probability of the site being variable.
 This value is 1 minus the probability that a site is constant, and remember that there are **two ways that a site can be constant** (either all 0s or all 1s at the leaves).
 You have calculated the probability that a site has all 0s (this is stored in the `like1` variable), and the probability of a site having 1 at every leaf is the same, so all you need to do is multiply the value stored in `like1` by 2 to get the probability that a site is constant.

 ## What do I turn in?